alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 * `cd eotk`
 * `./opt.d/build-macos-mojave.sh`

-## Raspbian (manual builds)

-Serially, installation takes about 1h45m on a PiZero, or about 30m on a Pi3b.
-These figures should improve when recent Tor updates sediment into Raspbian; scripts are supplied for Raspbian "Stretch".

-* `sudo apt-get install -y git`
+## FreeBSD 12.1

+Install a base server, install `pkg install git`, and then:

 * `git clone https://github.com/alecmuffett/eotk.git`
 * `cd eotk`
-* `./opt.d/build-raspbian-stretch.sh`
+* `./opt.d/build-freebsd-12.1.sh`

-## Other Platform Outline Requirements
+## Other Platform Requirements

-EOTK requires recent `tor` and also `openresty` with the `ngx_http_substitutions_filter_module` NGINX modules enabled.
+EOTK requires recent `tor` and also recent `openresty` with the `ngx_http_substitutions_filter_module` NGINX module enabled.
+They simply need to be accessible in $PATH.
+The above "build" scripts simply supply that.

 # Dealing With OnionBalance And Load-Balancing